Richardaeld/Eldridge_Music/TESTING.md

 + The tester will create an account for this test, and will keep a record of the account.
 + The tester know the content of a confirmation email.
 + The tester will have their invoice #, date, sub-total, delivery-total, grand total, and contact information written down.
-+ The tester knows how to use an e-commerce store.

 #### Testing Step(s):
 1. Load the **Index View** of Eldridge Music.